James Wade: 2022

 Wade began his 2022 World Championship campaign with a 3–1 second round win against Maik Kuivenhoven.
-Wade would go on to reach the Semi-Finals for the first time since 2013, defeating the likes of Martijn Kleermaker & Mervyn King before losing to Michael Smith 6–3.
+Wade would go on to reach the Semi-Finals for the first time since 2013, defeating the likes of Martijn Kleermaker and Mervyn King before losing to Michael Smith 6–3.
 Wade contested his 12th Premier League Darts season in 2022, the 3rd most appearances in the event behind only Phil Taylor & Raymond van Barneveld.
 Wade took down Gerwyn Price 6–3 on opening night in Cardiff before losing 4–6 to Jonny Clayton.
 Wade hit the fourth televised 9-darter of his career in a UK Open match against Boris Krcmar, where he went on to reach the Quarter-Finals losing out to Keane Barry 10–4.
 Wade reached 3 consecutive Premier League Darts finals, winning Night 12 with victories over Gary Anderson, Gerwyn Price & Joe Cullen.
 Wade reached the Semi-Finals of the 2022 European Darts Open, but he was forced to withdraw from the event due to an illness.
 It was later announced via his Twitter account that he was taken to a hospital in Leverkusen, where he was tested for symptoms which included a racing heart, high blood pressure, nausea and dizziness.
 Wade took part in the first ever PDC tournament held in New York at Madison Square Garden for the 2022 US Darts Masters, winning his opening round match 6–2 against Canadian Jeff Smith, before losing to Michael van Gerwen in the Quarter-Finals.
 Wade won the final Players Championship event of the year, defeating Steve Beaton 8–6 in the final.

 2023

-Wade suffered a shock early exit at the 2023 World Championship, losing 3–2 to Jim Williams in the second round.
+Wade suffered a surprising early elimination at the 2023 World Championship, losing 3–2 to Jim Williams in the second round.
 In March, Wade dropped out of the Top 10 in the world rankings for the first time since 2007.
+James would suffer early eliminations at the World Matchplay and World Grand Prix before rediscovering his form at the European Championship in late October where he defeated the likes of Dirk van Duijvenbode, Jose de Sousa, Luke Humphries and Gian van Veen en route to the final.
+Wade was defeated in the final by Peter Wright but subsequently jumped back into the World's Top 16 and qualified for the 2023 Grand Slam of Darts.
+James ended the year with a semi-final at the 2023 Grand Slam of Darts & a quarter-final at the 2023 Players Championship Finals.